webobite/custom-data-query-agent/README.md

   ```
   > Show the top 5 employees by project hours
   > List employees sorted by name in descending order
-  > Show the 10 most recent hires
+  > Show the 10 most recent hires -- # this is still giving error
   ```

 - Combined queries:
   ```
   > Find active employees in Engineering with more than 20 project hours
-  > Show me managers in the Sales department who joined in the last year
+  > Show me managers in the Sales department who joined in the last year -- # this is still giving error
   ```

 ## 🧩 Project Structure